curl/everything-curl/usingcurl-proxies.md

 used in different situations, and a very customizable way to handle that is supported by the browsers.
 This is called "proxy auto-config", or PAC.

-A PAC file contains a javascript functions that deems which proxy a given network connection should use, or even if it should not use a proxy.
+A PAC file contains a javascript function that decides which proxy a given network connection (URL) should use, and even if it should not use a proxy at all.
 Browsers most typically read the PAC file off a URL on the local network.

 Since curl has no javascript capabilities, curl doesn't support PAC files.
 If your browser and network use PAC files, the easiest route forward is usually